LiuToki/gas-libs/README.md

 	}
 ```

-Add to devDependencies code block in tsconfig.json
+Add to compilerOptions code block in tsconfig.json

 ```json
 	"compilerOptions": {